Terms & Conditions | Mob Film

 Our Company

-The Mob Film Co (North) Ltd is a video content production company specialising in cost effective production service for Commercials, content, Film, TV and Stills across the North West.
-Experts in creation of sports content.
+The Mob Film Co (North) Ltd is a video content production company specialising in cost-effective production service for Commercials, content, Film, TV and Stills across the North West.
+Experts in the creation of sports content.

 Our policies applicable to slavery and human trafficking

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-We are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure modern slavery and human trafficking is not taking place anywhere in our supply chains.
+We are committed to ensuring no modern slavery or human trafficking in our supply chains or any part of our business.
+We are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure modern slavery, and human trafficking is not taking place anywhere in our supply chains.

 Employee/Supplier Assurance

-The Mob Film Co (North) Ltd has an ongoing and open line of communication with its suppliers so that it is possible for us to take steps to check that slavery and human trafficking is not taking place in any of its supply chains.
+The Mob Film Co (North) Ltd has an ongoing and open line of communication with its suppliers so that we can check that slavery and human trafficking are not taking place in any of its supply chains.
 In addition, employees are encouraged to report any concerns they may have to the management, or employees can use the whistleblowing procedure to report any such concerns.

 Child Protection Policy

-Separate changing areas for boys and girls & toilet facilities to be used only by children at any one time.
-If necessary ensure toilets are empty and guarded by chaperone whilst children use them.
+Separate changing areas for boys and girls & toilet facilities to be used only by children at any time.
+If necessary, ensure toilets are empty and guarded by a chaperone whilst children use them.

-All precautions to be outlined in Risk Assessments & Method Statements prior to the shoot.
+All precautions are to be outlined in Risk Assessments & Method Statements prior to the shoot.

-The safety and wellbeing of the child must be a priority and monitored at all times.
+The child’s safety and well-being must be prioritised and monitored at all times.

 Only take on caring responsibilities in an emergency situation and call for immediate assistance or alert production.

-Never give out your personal contact or social media details, and do not ‘friend’ or ‘follow’ children you are working with on any social networking sites.
+Never give out your personal contact or social media details, and do not ‘friend’ or ‘follow’ children you work with on social networking sites.

-Children are easily influenced so behave appropriately around them and their parents, don’t use inappropriate language, slang or gestures
+Children are easily influenced, so behave appropriately around them and their parents, and don’t use inappropriate language, slang or gestures.

-Listen carefully to and respect children at all times, try to always understand them, as you would an adult.
+Listen carefully to and respect children at all times, and try to always understand them as you would an adult.

 Treat each person equally without prejudice or discrimination.

-Ultimately, if an individual feels anyone is behaving inappropriately around children they have a duty to report the concern to the Producer.
+Ultimately, if an individual feels anyone is behaving inappropriately around children, they must report the concern to the Producer.

-Producers to write a time/dated report of any complaints and forward to licensing LEA or child protection team if warranted.
+Producers must write a time/dated report of any complaints and forward it to licensing LEA or the child protection team if warranted.